Haruka: Beyond the Stream of Time (manga): Anime

 An anime television series titled (遙かなる時空の中で ～八葉抄～, Harukanaru Toki no Naka de ~ Hachiyou Shou~) was developed by Yumeta Company with Aki Tsunaki directing, with 26 episodes broadcast from October 5, 2004, to March 29, 2005.
 The twenty-six episode anime series was licensed in English by Bandai Visual and released in a series of nine DVD volumes under the title Haruka: Beyond the Stream of Time – A Tale of the Eight Guardians.
 A new volume was released monthly with the first volume being released April 22, 2008 and the final volume January 13, 2009.
 The final volume of the DVD featured omake optional endings for each of the characters.
 This was so that, in keeping with the game's Neoromance theme, viewers could choose for themselves which of the Hachiyou Akane liked the best.
+In March 2017, Tubi added the anime to their steaming service.

 Two OVA episodes were released as part of the anime series.
 Heaven - Destination of the Heart (天 - 心の行方, Ten - Kokoro no yukue) was released on December 23, 2005, and Earth - Where the Heart Lies (地 - 想いの在処, Chi - Omoi no ariko) was released on January 27, 2006.
 The Ten and Chi OVAs feature the characters from the anime, but its storyline is not based on the manga.